 Being Pick Everard

-What is your favourite Pick Everard project you’ve worked on?
+What is your Pick Everard highlight to date?